Docs

 You may restart DeskTop after running this command by selecting File > Quit or pressing △-Q.

-The Selector allows quickly launching programs via shortcuts without starting the whole DeskTop.
+The Shortcuts module allows quickly launching programs via shortcuts without starting the whole DeskTop.
 A list of up to 24 shortcuts are shown.
-The Selector application is normally disabled.
+Showing Shortcuts at startup is normally disabled.
 In DeskTop, use the Startup Options control panel to enable it.
-If it is enabled, then running DESKTOP.SYSTEM will launch the Selector instead of DeskTop.
+If it is enabled, then running DESKTOP.SYSTEM will launch Shortcuts instead of DeskTop.

 To run a shortcut, either double-click it, click it and then click OK, or use the arrow keys or type a number key (1 through 8) then press Return.